MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rddaniel/how-to/busybox-boot.rst

 .. contents::

-Busybox boot on RD-Daniel and RD-Daniel-Dual platforms
+Busybox boot on RD-Daniel and RD-Daniel-Quad platforms
 ------------------------------------------------------

 Busybox is a lightweight executable which packages lots of POSIX compliant UNIX utilities in a single file system.
-The busybox boot test on RD-Daniel and RD-Daniel-Dual platforms ensures that the software stack which runs on the model is able to boot a Linux operating system with a busybox filesystem.
+The busybox boot test on RD-Daniel and RD-Daniel-Quad platforms ensures that the software stack which runs on the model is able to boot a Linux operating system with a busybox filesystem.

-Boot test is especially helpful when porting the software stack for new platforms which are derivative of the RD-Daniel or RD-Daniel-Dual platform as this test can be quickly executed to ensure that the various software components are properly integrated and verify the basic functionality of various software components.
+Boot test is especially helpful when porting the software stack for new platforms which are derivative of the RD-Daniel or RD-Daniel-Quad platform as this test can be quickly executed to ensure that the various software components are properly integrated and verify the basic functionality of various software components.
 As part of this test, the following components of the software stack are built - *TF-A*, *UEFI*, *Linux*, *GRUB*, *SCP*.

-This document describes how to build and execute the boot test on the *RD-Daniel* and *RD-Daniel-Dual* fastmodel.
+This document describes how to build and execute the boot test on the *RD-Daniel* and *RD-Daniel-Quad* fastmodel.

 Procedure to build Busybox boot test for RD-Daniel and RD-Daniel platform
 -------------------------------------------------------------------------